 - Cooler Pillows and Duvets made from natural or special temperature regulating materials.

 If you’ve got your bedding and clothing sorted, your sleep hygiene routine is good and you’re still struggling, you may want to discuss your sleep issues with your GP.
 They will be able to discuss whether medication may be the most appropriate option for your needs and your GP will be able to recommend the best sleeping pills for menopause if this is a route that you feel is best for you.
 If you prefer not to take a sleeping pill, then a menopause sleep aid such as a herbal supplement may also be something that you could try.
-We recommend a few good ones on our Sleep Aids pages.
+We recommend a few good ones on our Natural Sleep Aids page.